pytorch/test-infra/aws/websites/metrics.pytorch.org/README.md

 Dashboards are defined via [Grafana's provisioning](https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards).
 Create a new dashboard in the UI, then export it to JSON and save that to a file in the repo under [`aws/websites/metrics.pytorch.org/files/dashboards`](aws/websites/metrics.pytorch.org/files/dashboards).

 Any `.yml` files there will automatically be picked up by Grafana when it restarts.

+Steps to add or change grafana dashboards:

+- Go to https://metrics.pytorch.org with login
+- Edit the dashboards or alerts directly within the dashboard
+- Go to the settings page, and save the JSON
+- Setup a PR and commit